Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

 This is likely a sign they are getting ready to shed.

-Beardie owners want to take all the proper precautions to help their beloved reptiles shed quickly and easily.
+Beardie owners want to take all the proper precautions to help their beloved dragons shed quickly and easily.

 However, it might be a bit of a complicated procedure.